skepticaldude/Testing/README.md

-this is me testing out a feature
+this is my QR code app